browserengineering/book/book/visual-effects.md

 [^like-scroll]: For example, `overflow: scroll` adds scroll bars and
-    makes an element scrollable, while `overflow: hidden` is similar but subtly different from `overflow: clip`.
+    makes an element scrollable, while `overflow: hidden` is similar to but subtly different from `overflow: clip`.

 [mdn-mask]: https://developer.mozilla.org/en-US/docs/Web/CSS/mask